Skip to content

 One of the earliest influences was the Danish philosopher Søren Kierkegaard, who emphasized the importance of individual subjectivity and the existential angst that arises from the human condition.

-Kierkegaard is mostly know for his book Either/Or (which is also a GREAT Elliot Smith album)
+Kierkegaard is mostly known for his book Either/Or (which is also a GREAT Elliot Smith album)

 Another pivotal figure in the emergence of existentialism was Friedrich Nietzsche.

-Nietzsche’s works challenged traditional moral values and proclaimed the death of God, paving the way for a philosophy centered on human freedom and responsibility.
+Nietzsche’s works questioned moral values and proclaimed the death of God, paving the way for a philosophy centered on human freedom and responsibility as opposed to religious idealogies.

 His concept of the “Ubermensch” or the “superman” embodies the idea of creating one’s own values and living authentically.

-These concepts and examinations of life have spurred innumerable conversations on living and the philosophical discourse surrounding what is our purpose as a society.
+These concepts and examinations of life have spurred countless conversations on living and the philosophical discussions surrounding what is our purpose as a society.

 The Role of Philosophical Writers in Existentialism